ServiceWeaver/weaver/website/blog/vision.md

 <div class="note">
 When writing a distributed application, conventional wisdom says to split your application into separate services that can be rolled out independently.
-This approach is wellintentioned, but a microservices-based architecture like this often backfires, introducing challenges that counteract the benefits the architecture tries to achieve.
+This approach is well intentioned, but a microservices-based architecture like this often backfires, introducing challenges that counteract the benefits the architecture tries to achieve.
 Fundamentally, this is because microservices conflate logical boundaries (how